 Peer Review Process

-The peer review process is a critical component of the scholarly publishing process, including JINTAN.
+The peer review process, including JAIM Journal, is a critical component of the scholarly publishing process.
 It ensures that the research articles published in the journal meet high standards of quality, accuracy, and validity.
-The peer review process involves the evaluation of manuscripts by independent experts in the relevant field of study, known as “peer-reviewers”.
+The peer review process involves the evaluation of manuscripts by independent experts in the relevant field of study, known as "peer-reviewers."
 Here is a description of the peer review process:

 - Editorial Assessment: Upon submission, the journal's editors assess the manuscript's suitability for publication.
 They review factors such as adherence to the journal's scope, formatting guidelines, and ethical considerations.
 Manuscripts that do not meet the journal's criteria may be rejected at this stage.

-- Reviewer Assignment: If the manuscript passes the initial assessment, the editors identify and assign appropriate peer reviewers.
+- Reviewer Assignment: The editors identify and assign appropriate peer reviewers if the manuscript passes the initial assessment.
 Reviewers are selected based on their expertise, knowledge, and qualifications in the specific subject area of the manuscript.

 - Peer Review: The assigned reviewers evaluate the manuscript in detail.
-They assess various aspects, including the originality of the research, methodology, data analysis, results interpretation, and overall scientific rigor.
+They assess various aspects, including originality, methodology, data analysis, results interpretation, and scientific rigor.
 Reviewers may provide feedback, suggestions, and recommendations for improving the manuscript.
-JINTAN employs a double-blind review process.
+JAIM employs a blind review process.
 In this type of review, the identities of both the authors and the reviewers are kept confidential.
 The purpose is to reduce bias and ensure that the evaluation of the manuscript is based solely on its scientific merit.

-- Reviewer Recommendations: After reviewing the manuscript, reviewers provide their recommendations to the journal's editors.
+- Reviewer Recommendations: Reviewers provide their recommendations to the journal's editors after reviewing the manuscript.
 The recommendations can include acceptance, revision with major or minor changes, or rejection.
 Reviewers' comments are typically confidential and only shared with the authors and journal editors.

 - Author Revisions: If revisions are required, the authors address the reviewers' comments and revise the manuscript accordingly.
 They may provide a detailed response to each comment, explaining how they have addressed the issues raised.